-- Conduct a cost/benefit analysis, prepare an EDI-project proposal and implementation plan. - · Evaluate and recommend delivery modes.
+- Conduct a cost/benefit analysis, prepare an EDI-project proposal and implementation plan. - Evaluate and recommend delivery modes.

-- Interface EDI software to business applications and upgrade related applications. - · Assist in CASE strategy implementation.
+- Develop and implement education and training programmes for the "EDI community" which should be extended beyond the client user organisation itself, i.e: should be structured to incorporate trading partners. - Interface EDI software to business applications and upgrade related applications. - Assist in CASE strategy implementation.